EconomyLens.com

 Bakers are 'indispensable to the continuity of social life', the government argues. ©AFP

-Saint-Julien-Chapteuil (France) (AFP) – French bakeries sold crusty baguettes and flaky croissants with government backing Friday, defying labour unions arguing that May 1 should remain a sacred day of compulsory rest.
-Prime Minister Sebastien Lecornu ordered several baguettes in front of the cameras in the village of Saint-Julien-Chapteuil in central France.
+Paris (France) (AFP) – French bakeries sold crusty baguettes and flaky croissants with government backing Friday, defying labour unions arguing that May 1 should remain a day of compulsory rest.
+Prime Minister Sebastien Lecornu ordered several baguettes for lunch in front of the cameras in the village of Saint-Julien-Chapteuil in central France.
 “Let’s have several…at least four,” he said, as he sought to promote a new bill to clearly exempt independent bread and flower shops from mandatory rest on Labour Day.

 Related

-Under French law, “May 1 is a public holiday and a non-working day.”
+It is also a day for unions to organise marches and protests.
+Police said 158,000 had joined the activities across France and the interior ministry added that 15 people had been arrested.
+The main CGT union said 300,000 had taken part.
+Under French law, “May 1 is a public holiday and a non-working day”.
 Essential services — such as hospitals and hotels — can remain open but must pay their staff double.
-However, there has been confusion about whether bakeries can open.
-Labour inspectors on the public holiday in 2024 reported five bakers to the authorities for operating, causing them to be hauled before a court.
-The bakers were all acquitted last year, but their plight sparked debate across France.
+But there has been confusion about whether bakeries can make their employees work.
+Labour inspectors on the public holiday in 2024 reported five bakers to the authorities for operating.
+Although the bakers were all acquitted last year, their plight sparked debate across France.

-The government earlier this week encouraged bakers to work on May 1, saying they were “indispensable to the continuity of social life.”
-It also said florists should open to sell fragrant lily of the valley, which is traditionally sold on Labour Day in France.
-On Wednesday, the cabinet put forward a bill — that has yet to go to a vote in parliament — to allow both bakeries and florists to open on the first day of May, so long as employees volunteer to work in writing and are paid double wages.
+The government earlier this week encouraged bakers to work on May 1, saying they were “indispensable to the continuity of social life”.
+It also said florists could employ staff to sell fragrant lily of the valley, which is traditionally sold on Labour Day in France.
+On Wednesday, the cabinet put forward a bill — that has yet to go to a vote in parliament — to allow both bakeries and florists to open on the first day of May, provided staff volunteer to work in writing and are paid double wages.
+The government decided not to back a previous proposal for more businesses including butchers and fishmongers to open on the public holiday.

 © 2024 AFP